collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 * I spent a lot of time processing the data but not exploring it; allocate more time to exploration
 * Separate the data preparation step from the data processing step -- this will eliminate confusion as you write more code
+* Analyze outliers with scatterplots, and decide whether to remove individual observations
 * Be more creative with Pipeline usage

 ## References